mihirgathani/Wildfire_Analysis_Project/README.md

 4. [**Reflection**](./Data%20512_%20Part%201_%20Project%20Reflection.pdf): This file contains the reflection answering questions about the visualazations, learnings and collaborations.

-## Potential Considerations:
+## Potential Limitations and Considerations:
 The following considerations are important to consider when using this code:

 - **API Rate Limits**: Although the code accounts for API rate limits, there might be a possibility that it may affect data acquistion, especially in case the API changes.

 - **Missing Data**: There is a possibility that you might not get data for a particular year.
 This is possible if the dataset where we are pulling from has not been updated or incase the data for that year does not exist.
+This causes problems since the lack of data will lead to lower accuracy of results.
+Specifically, we have missing data in the following:
+   - Wildfire Data: I could not get data for wildfire from 2021-2024.
-I faced this situation for the AQI data, as I could not get data for 1964 and 1970.
-Also, I could not get data for wildfire from 2021-2024
+   - AQI Data: I could not get data for 1964 and 1970.
+   - CDC Mortality Data: The suppression of death counts of 9 or fewer limits the granularity of the analysis, especially for smaller subpopulations.
+Additionally, county-level data does not capture city-specific trends, which could obscure localized impacts.
+Lastly, this data exists only from 1999 - 2020.
+   - ADHS Data: Not all data is available for all years, most is available only from 2000 - 2015.

 - **Smoke Estimate Calculations**: I utilized a combination of proximity, size (based on acres burned), and the type of fire in order to make an estimate of the smoke.
 However, in doing this, I did not consider other factors like wind, shape, and cause.
-It is also critical to know that my correlation with the AQI was only about 32%.
+It is also critical to know that my correlation with the AQI was only about 32%, indicating room for improvement in the estimation approach.
 This is important because every person might have a different way to calculate the estimate.

+- **Causality vs. Correlation**: The project identifies potential correlations but does not establish causality due to confounding factors like healthcare access, socioeconomic disparities, and environmental influences not accounted for in the analysis.

+- **Sparse Historical Data**: While smoke data spans several decades, healthcare datasets are available only from 2000 onward.
+This limits the ability to study the long-term health impacts of wildfire smoke exposure.

+- **External Factors**: I am looking at smoke data only near my county, however, there is evidence that wildfires from far away, like in California also affect the AQI of Mesa, AZ.

+- **Predictive Model Limitations**: While the model explains a significant portion of the variation in the data, it is not perfect.
+For example, predictions for certain years or health indicators may deviate due to limited features or sparse training data.
+Moreover,confounding variables like pre-existing health conditions, dietary habits, or exposure to other pollutants are not considered, reducing the model's comprehensiveness.